cloud-shuttle/leptos-helios/README.md

 **High-performance, enterprise-grade data visualization library built with Rust and WebAssembly**

+## ⚠️ DEVELOPMENT STATUS WARNING

+**IMPORTANT**: This library is in early development.
+Many features described below are planned but not yet implemented.

+### ✅ Currently Working
+- Basic project structure
+- Type definitions and API surface
+- Some unit tests (compilation only)

+### 🚧 In Development
+- WebGPU rendering pipeline
+- Chart rendering functionality
+- Data processing pipeline

+### 📋 Planned
+- All advanced features (ML, enterprise security, etc.)
+- Production-ready stability
+- Complete documentation

+**For production use, consider established alternatives like D3.js, Chart.js, or Plotly while this library matures.**

+---

 Leptos Helios is a comprehensive charting library that combines the power of Rust's performance with modern web technologies.
 It provides GPU-accelerated rendering, enterprise security features, accessibility compliance, and extensive customization options for building sophisticated data visualizations.

 ## ✨ Features

+## Feature Status Legend
+- ✅ **Implemented**: Ready for use
+- 🚧 **In Progress**: Partially implemented
+- 📋 **Planned**: Not yet started
+- ❌ **Deprecated**: Being removed

 ### 🚀 **High Performance**
 - **WebGPU Rendering** - GPU-accelerated chart rendering for maximum performance